swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 ```
 You can use your arrow keys o navigate up down left and right.
 Please consult the manpage of `less` for more handy features like search and others.

 You can also open the last `syslog` file which often has useful information.
-You can do that by running
+You can do that by running the following command.
 ```bash
 sudo less +G /var/log/syslog
 ```
+You can always filter the output of the `less` command by typing `&`, followed by your filter pattern.

 There are many other log files available under the `/var/log` directory which are often a very large trove of information.
 Please see if any of the other log files might have any relevant information

 ## Checking NGINX configuration